DeckardJosh/DeckardJosh/README.md

 <h1>My name is Josh Deckard!</h1>
 <p><a href="www.jdsoftdev.com">Portfolio Website</a></p>

-I am currently in college studying for my AA in Software Development geared toward Full Stack Development.
-I have a passion for FrontEnd Development with React, and Laravel.
+I am a Full-Stack developer working on projects using React, JavaScript, Flutter, .Net, and Node.JS I have a passion for FrontEnd Development with React, and Laravel.
 With over 2 years of programming experience, I am continuously expanding my knowledge and skills.
 I welcome any feedback and am always eager to take on new challenges.

-My expertise lies in Full Stack Development, and have had the opportunity to work various languages and frameworks such as <strong>HTML, CSS, JavaScript, React, NodeJS, Kotlin, PHP, and Laravel.</strong> I am proficient in utilizing DBMS services such as <strong>MySql, SQLite, MongoDB.</strong>
+With experience in Full-Stack development, my expertise lies in front-end development.
+I have had the opportunity to work various languages and frameworks such as <strong>HTML, CSS, JavaScript, React, NodeJS, Kotlin, PHP, Laravel, Flutter, Dart, and Storybook.</strong> I am proficient in utilizing DBMS services such as <strong>MySql, SQLite, MongoDB, and MSSQL.</strong>

 It would be a privilege to have the chance to work and collaborate with you!
 Feel free to reach out!